grst/nxfvars/README.rst

 .. code-block::

-    import { nxfVars } from "./nxfvars.nf"
+    include { nxfVars } from "./nxfvars.nf"

 In each process where you want to use `nxfvars`, add the following line to the `script` section, right before executing the python script or notebook: